vmware-archive/pcfdev/TROUBLESHOOTING.md

 Please make sure that you downloaded your Vagrantfile from the [MicroPCF releases page](https://github.com/pivotal-cf/micropcf/releases) or from our [nightly builds](https://micropcf.s3.amazonaws.com/nightly/index.html).
 It will have a name like Vagrantfile-v0.3.0.base.

-There's no need to clone the repository in order to use microPCF unless you're attempting to develop microPCF itself.
+There's no need to clone the repository in order to use MicroPCF unless you're attempting to develop MicroPCF itself.

 ####"Invalid SSL Cert for api.local.micropcf.io"